 - Using a fork, stir up the contents of the 6 cups of distilled liquid.
 Allow contents to settle.
 If you had enough plant material, you will have a thin amount of oil on top of the distilled hydrosol. which will be on the bottom.

-- Use a pipette to remove the essential oil and place in a coloured glass bottle with a reducer-dropper cap.
+- Use a pipette to remove the essential oil and place in a colored glass bottle with a reducer-dropper cap.
 The remaining liquid is fragrant hydrosol which can be used in the same way that you use essential oils diluted in a carrier.

 For the best chance at success